TeleAI-mcp/open-analytics-dashboard-ikhy/README.md

-# open-analytics-dashboard-ikhy
+# Open Analytics Dashboard Ikhy

-Repository for testing GitHub issue automation
+A repository to test GitHub automation for issue management.